silexphp/Silex/doc/usage.rst

 It is pretty straight forward.
 We include the Swift Mailer library, set up a message and send that message.

-The current ``request`` service is retrieved using the array key syntax.
-You can find more information about services in the *Services* chapter.
-The request is an instance of `Request
+The current ``request`` is automatically injected by Silex to the Closure thanks to the type hinting.
+It is an instance of `Request
 <http://api.symfony.com/2.0/Symfony/Component/HttpFoundation/Request.html>`_,
 so you can fetch variables using the request's ``get`` method.